-Trello reached 50-million users this last year.
-That’s more people than the population of Tokyo, the most populous city in the world.
+Trello reached 50 million users last year.
+That’s more than the population of Tokyo, the most populous city in the world.

 But just because something is popular doesn’t mean it’s the best.
-Sliced American cheese is popular, but it will never beat sharp white cheddar especially when it comes to grilled cheese sandwiches.
+Sliced American cheese is kinda popular too but it will never beat sharp white cheddar especially when it comes to grilled cheese sandwiches.

-Similarly, while Trello is popular, there might be a better Trello alternative out there.
+Similarly, even though Trello is popular, there is always a better Trello alternative out there.
 Trello might be perfect for some, but better project management tools do exist.
-Keep scrolling to find out why we think you can do better.
+Read on to find out why we think so.

 Frog Creek Software created a web-based project management solution in 2011 and called it Trello.
-Trello is a collaborative software suite and it allows users to create a digital Trello board for their projects.
-There users can define project requirements, prioritize and organize project actions, and collaborate with team members through comments, links, files, and photos.
+Trello is a collaborative software suite that allows users to create a digital Trello board for their projects.
+There, users can define project requirements, prioritize and organize project actions, and collaborate with team members through comments, links, files, and photos.

 PC Magazine only gave it a 3.5 out of 5 stars back in 2017, however, and there’s a reason for this.
-Trello has a steep learning curve and it might take time to customize their tools to fit your company’s needs.
-While Trello was an innovative and great visual collaborative tool when it first arrived, it’s lacking a few useful features other apps include.
+Trello has a steep learning curve and it might take time to customize its tools to fit your company’s needs.
+While Trello was an innovative and great visual collaborative tool when it first arrived, it’s now lacking a few useful features other apps have.

-If you’re looking for time tracking, billing software, progress reports or Gantt charts, look somewhere else.
-Trello’s lack of time tracking is a glaring flaw in the software’s design.
+If you’re looking for time tracking, billing software, progress reports, or Gantt charts, look somewhere else.
+Trello’s lack of time tracking is a glaring flaw in this software’s design.

 Not everyone needs time tracking, but many rely on it.
 If you charge by the hour, you’ll need to buy something like Toggl or Everhour and those could cost you anything from $5 to $49 per user.
 For businesses and freelancers, those costs add up.